 Many ideas in the world are expressed as binaries—good and bad, black and white, truth and lie.
 Yet many concepts expressed in binaries often have a variety of options in the middle, creating a spectrum.
 Learning to be comfortable with the spectrum is an important part of development; however, in certain situations, people will hold onto the binary, particularly one side, and begin to view the other side as an enemy.
-This is known as siege mentality.
+This is known as the siege mentality.

-What Siege Mentality Is:
+What Siege Mentality Is

 Siege mentality is a term for the idea that one person is right, and everyone else in the world is out to get them.
-It creates a sense of defensiveness when a viewpoint is challenged.
+Siege mentality creates a sense of defensiveness when a viewpoint is challenged.
 Those operating from a siege mentality will often bond with others who share a common viewpoint and will create groups that center around this shared idea.
 An important distinction between siege mentality and other deeply held beliefs is that it does not just hold onto a viewpoint with certainty, but it views the rest of the world as acting negatively toward them.

-Examples of Siege Mentality:
+Examples of Siege Mentality

 To better understand siege mentality, it can be helpful to work through some examples where the phenomenon may arise.
-There are several common issues or topics where this mentality may arise.
+There are several common issues or topics where this siege mentality may arise.
 These include:

 - Politics: This is the most common example of what siege mentality may look like.
-Politics in the United States operate under a two-party system for the most part, and each party tends to view the other party as an oppressor and attacker.
+Politics in the United States operates under a two-party system for the most part, and each party tends to view the other party as an oppressor and attacker.
 Current events being as they are, it has pushed the respective groups closer together and created a further divide between the parties.

-- Religion: Some religions create a narrative of people outside of the religion that can give rise to siege mentality.
+- Religion: Some religions create a narrative of people outside of the religion that can give rise to a siege mentality.
 This is common in extreme religious groups that are frequently considered cults, but it can arise as a subset of any religion.
-Importantly, it is only a siege mentality if the people that are in the religion are not being targeted and attacked by others.
+Importantly, it is only a siege mentality if the people who are in the religion are not being targeted and attacked by others.